khakhalin/notes/10_Text.md

 **Toolbox of methods and concepts:**
 * [[ngram]] - N-grams: low-level feature for text analysis, beyond single words.
 "Bags" of several (2-3) words.
 * [[tfidf]] - Text Frequency - Inverse Document Frequency.
 A basic ranking approach for text relevance.
-* [[perplexity]] - main measure of language model quality, as well as a great objective function
+* [[perplexity]] - main measure of language model quality, as well as a great objective function.
-* [[beam_search]] - a way to go beyound a level of "one word at a time" by tree exploration
+* [[beam_search]] - a way to go beyound a level of "one word at a time" by tree exploration.
 * [[stupid_back_off]] - a simplistic Markovian approach to text generation

 # To read: